Levitin effect: Absolute vs. relative pitch

 Absolute pitch, also referred to as perfect pitch, is the ability to correctly identify or recreate a sound or pitch without needing a reference.
 This ability is rare among humans, but there has been shown to be a correlation between those who were exposed to music while they were babies and those who possess this ability.
 There is also evidence that this can be genetic, meaning that those who have a family member with absolute pitch are more likely to have it as well.

 Musicians generally consider perfect pitch helpful, but many successful musicians possess only relative pitch, which is the ability to identify changes in pitch and timbre in music.
 Relative pitch is far more common in the population, and unlike perfect pitch, it is not believed to be based on any musical training or exposure.
 In fact, this was what Levitin was attempting to show in his experiments.
 While most humans have an innate ability to distinguish musical intervals, musicians of many backgrounds find extensive ear training, to formalize their understanding, essential.
 While most of the human population has some general understanding of pitch, there exist people who are truly "tone-deaf."
 This inability to process and understand changes in pitch, known as amusia, can be congenital or acquired.

 Cognitive disorders

 There are certain disorders in the brain that can prevent someone from having the ability to perceive relative pitch.
 These disorders can be congenital or developed.
 Amusia is a term used to describe someone who has difficulty differentiating pitch or identifying music.
 Congenital amusia is often referred to as being tone-deaf.
-Those with congenital amusia can process speech, differences in people's voices and hear environmental sounds, but most cannot identify patterns in music.
-They describe it as not being able to "hear" music, which sounds like somebody banging different pots and pans, rather than a rhythmic melody.
-The level of amusia can differ too.
-Some people can distinguish different songs and "hear" the music, while others have absolutely no understanding of music.
+Those with congenital amusia can process speech, differences in people's voices, and environmental sounds, but most cannot identify patterns in music.

+There are varying degrees of amusia.
+Some people can distinguish different songs and while others have absolutely no understanding of music.
 Amusia can also be developed through traumatic brain injuries or lesions and tumours on the brain.
-Those who once could perceive relative pitch can lose this ability through an event like a head injury in a car crash.
 Sometimes this condition is reversible, but there is not a way to know if the person will be able to distinguish pitches again.
-This reason for this condition is not exactly known, but research and brain scans indicate that part of the cause may be located in the frontal cortex of the brain.
+The reason for this condition is not fully known, but research and brain scans indicate that it may be caused by dysfunctions in the frontal cortex of the brain.